UbiquityRobotics/ubiquity_launches/README.md

 The ROS community extensively uses
 [Secure Shell](https://en.wikipedia.org/wiki/Secure_Shell)
 to communicate between computers.
-The secure shell protocols provide an secure and encrypted link between computers.
+The secure shell protocols provide a secure and encrypted link between computers.
 We require that password keys be properly set up between the development processor and the robot processor such that a secure link can be established without prompting the user for